dannyho77/BoxStats/README.md

 ## Background
 BoxStats is data visualization app that details various stats for the top 50 currently active boxers in the world today.
 The app renders CompuBox punch stats for each fighter's most recent fight, as well as their career stats (career K.O. %, career win %, etc.), relative to the other top fighters in the rankings.

-BoxStats utilizes vanillaJS as the foundational language to build out each component/function of the app, as well as DOM manipulation.
+BoxStats utilizes vanillaJS as the foundational language to build out each component/function of the app, as well as to affect DOM manipulation.
 The D3.js library is also used to create dynamic barcharts.

 ## Technologies
 - vanilla Javascript